jamesbarker/cukes2csv/README.md

 cukes2csv
 ============

-Take cucumber feature files and convert them to a csv that can be used for as a test script
+Take cucumber feature files and convert them to a csv that can be used for as a test script.

-**Features:**

- * create test script to test against multiple platforms: ruby cukes2csv.rb --platforms Firefox,Safari,Chrome,IE
- * create full regression test scripts: ruby cukes2csv.rb --tag all
- * filter on tests with a specific tag.
-Eg, create smoke test scripts: ruby cukes2csv.rb --tag smoke
- * include full steps: ruby cukes2csv.rb --steps
- * do not include steps: ruby cukes2csv.rb --no-steps
- * automation coverage for each feature and all features

 **Installation:**